Other labs like UCSF want me to wait several months to come in for a study, how long does it typically take to schedule an appointment at your clinic?

 Street parking is available – the nearby metered spaces are free from 6 PM to 9 AM – wherever you park, as always, please check the signs for street sweeping hours.

 There is also underground parking at 2001 Union – it is $30 overnight.
-However, after the garage closes at midnight every night of the week, it does not open again until 7:00 AM Monday thru Friday mornings, and 10:00 AM on Saturday and Sunday mornings.
+However, after the garage closes at 10:00 PM every night of the week, it does not open again until 7:00 AM Monday thru Friday mornings, and 10:00 AM on Saturday and Sunday mornings.
 Also, consider public transportation.
 Muni to 2001 Union Street is serviced by Route 41 (which runs weekday mornings and afternoons — no midday service) and Route 45 directly in front, and by Route 22 just a few blocks away.

 How do I find my way to the clinic once I have arrived at the 2001 Union Street complex?